nommaz/scrumrulesfortrello/README.md

 npm install
 ```

-you will need to create trello account which will be used for bot after that you'll need to get oauth tokens, create file `config.js` in project directory with the following content
+you will need to create trello account which will be used for bot, get oauth tokens and create file `config.js` in project directory with the following content
 ```js
 module.exports = {
     appKey: '', // The key grabbed from this page https://trello.com/app-key